apache/datafusion-comet/docs/source/user-guide/tuning.md

 That's said, Comet requires additional memory to be allocated.
 Comet provides some memory related configurations to help you tune the memory usage.

 By default, the amount of memory is `spark.comet.memory.overhead.factor` * `spark.executor.memory`.
-`COMET_MEMORY_OVERHEAD_FACTOR`'s default value is 0.2.
+The default value for `spark.comet.memory.overhead.factor` is 0.2.
 You can increase the factor to require more memory for Comet to use, if you see OOM error.

 Besides, you can also set the memory explicitly by setting `spark.comet.memoryOverhead` to the desired value.